 Help your team develop their career paths

-Not everyone is suited to dealing with the many responsibilities of working the abuse desk.
+Not everyone is suited to dealing with the many responsibilities of working at the abuse desk.
 It’s good practice to rotate your staff through all aspects to help them learn different aspects of the job.
-This enables them to discover where their strengths and weaknesses lie and has the added benefit of enabling them to gain a more holistic understanding of how an abuse desk is run.
+This enables them to discover where their strengths and weaknesses lie and have the added benefit of enabling them to gain a more holistic understanding of how an abuse desk is run.

 Support your team and keep them positive